Vitality Roses: Jess Thirlby expecting tough Jamaica examination as her side look to bounce back after New Zealand series defeat

 England head coach Jess Thirlby admitted she thinks Jamaica is everyone's favourite 'underdog' no matter who or where they play; Thirlby is confident playing all but one of the top five teams is the best way to prepare for next year's Commonwealth Games

-England continue their Commonwealth Games preparations following a 2-1 series defeat to New Zealand as they look towards two Tests against Jamaica.
+England continue their Commonwealth Games preparations following a 2-1 series defeat by New Zealand as they look towards two Tests against Jamaica.

 But the Vitality Roses' chance to get back on track comes against the beloved Sunshine Girls, who are ranked third in the world, in back-to-back matches at the Copper Box in London.